Rapid manufacturing of color-based hemispherical soft tactile fingertips: Design and Manufacturing

 The domes with the colored markers are manufactured on a Stratasys J735 multi-material additive manufacturing system.
 The PolyJet technology allows for the combination of up to seven different photopolymers in a single printed object.
 The colors of the markers are chosen from the translucent VeroVivid family (i.e. VeroCyanV, VeroMagentaV, and VeroYellowV).
 The markers on the outer hemisphere were printed in VeroCyanV, as this was found to be the least translucent material in the VeroVivid Family.
 The mixing of the colors of the inner and outer markers can be tuned through the choice of marker color for the inner hemisphere, the thickness of the markers, and digital mixing of the colored material with a flexible transparent material.
 As the mechanical performance of the domes benefits from a minimal thickness of the more rigid markers, the more opaque VeroMagentaV was selected over the more translucent VeroYellowV for the markers on the inner dome.
 Fig.~\ref{fig:colormixing} shows the subtractive color mixing of the cyan and magenta markers.

 The thickness of the inner VeroMagentaV markers range from $0.9~\mathrm{mm}$ to $0.05~\mathrm{mm}$ in steps of $0.05~\mathrm{mm}$ along the x-axis, whereas the digital mixture of the colored markers with Agilus30 is varied along the y-axis according to Stratasys' predefined material profiles (Shore A values from top to bottom: $100$, $95$, $85$, $70$, $60$, $50$, $40$, $30$).
 Using a white background behind the outer cyan markers and a light source with a similar intensity as that in the final prototype, the best results were obtained using a marker thickness of $0.9~\mathrm{mm}$ and a Shore A value of 100.
-The domes are printed in the flexible transparent Agilus30, with a Shore hardness of 30A.
-The rigid frame that is used to connect the domes to the camera is printed using the rigid VeroClear material.
-The domes are printed separately to ease the removal of support material in between the domes.
+The domes are printed in the flexible transparent Agilus30, with a Shore hardness of 30A. \revise{}{However, the compliance also comes with long viscoelastic relaxation time.
+We circumvent this issue by adding an elastic silicone compound in between the domes, which shows very little viscous effect, and decreases the overall dynamic response of the membrane.} The rigid frame that is used to connect the domes to the camera is printed using the rigid VeroClear material.
+The domes are printed separately to \revise{ease the removal of}{circumvent the need for removing} support material in between the domes.